 Disability Rights Center – NH is dedicated to eliminating barriers faced by people with disabilities as they exercise their civil and legal rights.
-Each year, we provide legal advice or representation to approximately 600 people with disabilities across the state in areas like special education, accessibility, employment discrimination, home and community-based services and Medicaid.
+Each year, we provide legal advice or representation to over 700 people with disabilities across the state in areas like special education, accessibility, employment discrimination, home and community-based services and Medicaid.

 We also work on systemic issues via litigation, investigations, monitoring and other policy change efforts, which are all focused on improving the lives of people with disabilities across New Hampshire.